Wave Pool was proud to present, 1,954 Miles, a group show curated by our third and final Curatorial Resident, Harry Sanchez Jr.

-The opening reception and performances are on Friday, April 1st at Wave Pool between 6:30- 9:30pm.
+The opening reception and performances were on Friday, April 1st at Wave Pool between 6:30- 9:30pm.

-An artist talk will take place at the Contemporary Arts Center on Saturday, April 2nd at 2pm.
+An artist talk took place at the Contemporary Arts Center on Saturday, April 2nd at 2pm.

 -Thursday, March 31st, Start Anywhere, a selection of John Cage inspired films at the Mini Experimental Film Theater, Carnegie Art Center